Spelling Reform 1: Examples in writing

-Public reception
+Reception

-SR1 received promising attention in Australia.
+SR1 received notable attention in Australia.
 Two years after publishing his book, in 1971, Lindgren founded the Spelling Action Society (SAS) in Canberra and published the newsletter Spelling Action to publicise SR1.
-He would also frequently write editorials in magazines and The Canberra Times talking about spelling reform.
-Dr. L. J. J. Nye wrote a booklet titled An International Language as a World Civilising Influence in SR1 and would later in 1972 also write fiction novel Escape to Elysium in SR1.
+He would also frequently write editorials in magazines and in The Canberra Times, discussing spelling reform.

+Numerous public figures voluntarily adopted the reform.
+Dr L. J. J. Nye wrote a booklet titled An International Language as a World Civilising Influence in SR1 and would later, in 1972, write the novel Escape to Elysium in SR1.
 From 1970 onwards, SR1 was used by Kevin Grover in his regular features in The Teachers' Journal.
-Also in 1970, Ross Williams used SR1 in the journal Modern Teaching and newsletter Coffee Talk, both publications of the Modern Teaching Methods Association.
-Doug Everingham, the former Australian Minister for Health from 1972 to 1975 and member of SAS, began advocating for SR1 by referring to himself as the "Minister for Helth" and his department as the "Department of Helth," which former Australian Prime Minister Gough Whitlam found amusing, naming himself "Gof" and Doug "Dug" in their correspondences.
-In 1973, the principle of Murwillumbah High School, Joe Elliot, began publishing weekly school notes using SR1.
-Also in 1973, the magazine Canberra Poety announced it would publish issues in SR1 and other reforms.
-In March 1975, Mark O’Connor, one of Australia's most famous and accomplished poets, wrote Reef Poems in SR1.
-In 1976, Rosemary Walters wrote in SR1 In the Pub: a guide to the learning resources in the Public Service (A.C.T.) for the Canberra Ministry of Education.
-By around 1975, the Spelling Action Society had over 700 members across Australia, making SR1 one of the most popular spelling reforms of the time.
+That same year, Ross Williams used SR1 in the journal Modern Teaching and the newsletter Coffee Talk, both publications of the Modern Teaching Methods Association.
+Doug Everingham, the former Australian Minister for Health from 1972 to 1975 and a member of SAS, began advocating for SR1 by referring to himself as the "Minister for Helth" and his department as the "Department of Helth".
+Gough Whitlam, a former prime minister, found this amusing, naming himself "Gof" and Doug "Dug" in their correspondences.
+In 1973, the principal of Murwillumbah High School, Joe Elliot, began publishing weekly school notes in SR1.
+Also in 1973, the magazine Canberra Poetry announced it would publish issues in SR1 and other reforms.
+In March 1975, award-winning Australian poet Mark O'Connor wrote Reef Poems in SR1.
+In 1976, Rosemary Walters wrote In the Pub: a guide to the learning resources in the Public Service (A.C.T.), a document for the Canberra Ministry of Education, in SR1.

+By around 1975, the SAS had over 700 members across Australia, making SR1 one of the most popular spelling reforms of the time.
 Beginning in 1977, SR1 was used throughout the periodical The ANU Scientist.
-In December 1977, Graham Jackson published the fiction novel The Coals of Juniper in SR1, followed by Judith Rodriguez in 1978 with her poety book Shadow on Glass.
+In December 1977, Graham Jackson published the novel The Coals of Juniper in SR1, followed by Judith Rodriguez in 1978 with her poetry book Shadow on Glass.
 Beginning in March 1978, SR1 was used throughout Teacher Feedback, a periodical published by the NSW Teachers Federation.
-SR1 made its way to the United States as well, with the American magazine Computers and People having some editorals written in SR1.
-In 1980, Mark O'Connor would again publish another poety book in SR1 titled The Eating Tree.
-In 1984, the UK-based Simplified Spelling Society, of which Lindgren was a member, adopted SR1 along with four other reforms into its own reform named Stage 1.
-This reform became the house-style of the society, with publications and correspondences subsequently written in it.
+The reform also appeared in the United States, with the American magazine Computers and People having some editorials written in SR1.
+In 1980, Mark O'Connor published another poetry book in SR1 titled The Eating Tree.

+Stage 1

+In 1984, using SR1 as a starting point, the United Kingdom–based Simplified Spelling Society (SSS), of which Lindgren was a member, created a five-part reform proposal called Stage 1.
+The proposals were first printed in the November 1983 edition of the society's newsletter; in April 1984, during its annual meeting, they were adopted as the society's house style.
+The SSS stated the reforms could either be used together or individually (as a step-by-step change).